dapr/quickstarts/tutorials/workflow/csharp/external-system-interaction/README.md

         "IsApproved": true
     }
     ```

     *The workflow will only wait for the external approval event for 2 minutes before timing out.
 In this case you will need to start a new order workflow instance.*

 7. Again use the GET request in the [`externalevents.http`](./externalevents.http) file to get the status of the workflow.
 The workflow should now be completed.

     The expected serialized output of the workflow is:

     ```txt
-    "\"Order 15b18587-86d6-4cb2-8496-8d60ab350a43 has been approved.\""
+    "\"Order b7dd836b-e913-4446-9912-d400befebec5 has been approved.\""
     ```

-    *The Order ID is generated when making the request and is different each time.*

 8. Stop the Dapr Multi-App run process by pressing `Ctrl+C`.